top of page

 Medical practitioners play a crucial role in diagnosing and managing SAD.
 While light therapy boxes are common, recommending real sunlight therapy can enhance patient outcomes.
 Encourage patients to:

-• Spend at least 20-30 minutes outdoors daily during daylight
+• Spend at least 20-30 minutes outdoors daily during daylight.

-• Take walks during lunch breaks or schedule outdoor activities
+• Take walks during lunch breaks or schedule outdoor activities.

-• Use sunlight therapy alongside other treatments like cognitive behavioral therapy or medication when appropriate
+• Use sunlight therapy alongside other treatments like cognitive behavioral therapy or medication when appropriate.

 Providing clear SAD information helps patients understand their condition and the importance of natural light.
 This approach supports a more comprehensive treatment plan that addresses both physical and mental health.